 I don’t get tons of mail, so I personally use the Basic Plan – and I’ve

 never had to pay for extra scans only had to pay for extra scans once.

 Traveling Mailbox has been in business since 2011 and I’ve been a customer since 2014.

 I’ve watched as the company has improved and evolved over time and that’s given me good insight to write what I truly enjoy about the service in this Traveling Mailbox review.

-First things first: I love the fact that Traveling Mailbox offers a mobile app.
+First things first: I love the fact that Traveling Mailbox offers a nice mobile app.